NavarroEmilioLuis/ASCII-Tetris/README.md

 ## Usage

-A makefile is needed to link ncurses library.
+A makefile was added to link ncurses library.
 After compiling, the game can be run using:

 ```
 ./tetris